Dabhale

 Dabhale is a village in the Palghar district of Maharashtra, India.
 It is located in the Dahanu taluka.

+The name Dabhale is derived from darbha, the Sanskrit word for a type of grass.

 Demographics

 According to the 2011 census of India, Dabhale has 259 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 52.19%.